 I look forward to meeting and serving as many of you as I can in the next year, as we continue to create a global community of responsible bankers.
 As well as showcasing just some of the many achievements we have made to this end in the past year, our Annual Report also sets out our future plans.
 I hope you will find it an interesting and informative read.

 Steve Pateman, FCBI

-More Info: If you have any further questions about this Annual Report or anything relating to the Institute, please get in touch at: info@charteredbanker.com
+More Info: If you have any further questions about this Annual Report or anything relating to the Institute, please don't hesitate to get in touch with us at: info@charteredbanker.com